ElliotEserin/Portfolio/year2FMP.md

 ### This section is for displaying information about my year 2 Final Major project, looking at procedural generation in Unity3D.

-My repository can be found [here.](https://github.com/ElliotEserin/Procedural-Worlds) An executable build of the game can be found [here.](https://ellioteserin.github.io/Procedural-Generation-Build/)
+My repository can be found [here.](https://github.com/ElliotEserin/Procedural-Worlds) A WebGL build of the game can be found [here.](https://ellioteserin.github.io/Procedural-Generation-Build/)
 <br>
 ## Isles of Generation.
 Version: 1.00
 ### About the game: